AngelEngineering/nativescript-plugins/packages/transcoder/README.md

 | getVideoCodec(videoPath: string)      | Returns the video codec if found | string | ✅ | ✅ |
 | getAudioCodec(videoPath: string)      | Returns the audio codec if found | string | ✅ | ✅ |
 | getVideoDuration(videoPath: string)      | Returns the duration of the video in milliseconds | number | ✅ | ✅ |

 ## Troubleshooting

 Logs are turned off by default.
 If you want to view the logs as the video is being processed, you can turn them on by setting the log level to `verbose` before starting the transcode process.
+This will slow down transcoding due to frequent events and console output.

 ```typescript